Stewart Regan

-Stewart Regan (born 10 February 1964, County Durham) is the former CEO of Yorkshire County Cricket Club and the Scottish Football Association.
+Stewart Regan (born 10 February 1964 in County Durham) is an English sports administrator who is the former CEO of Yorkshire County Cricket Club and the Scottish Football Association.
 He was also Director of the English Football League Championship, a position he took up following 17 years in the brewing industry with both John Smith's Brewery (Courage Ltd) and Bass Brewery.
 Regan was Strategic Planning Director for Bass and part of the senior team involved in the sale of the company's brewing arm to the American brewer, Coors.